The 40-Hour HAZWOPER Course: What to Expect?

 • Those performing or overseeing emergency-response waste removal at any location where these services are required.

 Supervisors and laborers alike must follow HAZWOPER rules and fulfill educational/training requirements.
 A supervisor must undergo the same amount of training as the personnel they oversee.
-The specific amount of training required of personnel depends on the particular tasks for which they are responsible, but a general laborer at a site is expected to have completed 40 hours of HAZWOPER instruction as well as three (3) days of hands-on training.
+The specific amount of training required of personnel depends on the particular tasks for which they are responsible, but a general laborer at a site is expected to have completed 40 hours of HAZWOPER instruction or OSHA HAZWOPER 40 as well as three (3) days of hands-on training.
 They must also take a refresher course each year.

 What’s in the Course?